51Degrees/specifications/pipeline-specification/usage-examples.md

 For the most part, the Pipeline specification is describing the pieces of an empty data processing system.
 Many use-cases only make sense in the context of some concrete usage of that system.
-As such, it may be helpful to look at other use-case documents such as
+As such, it might be helpful to look at other use-case documents such as
 [Device Detection](../device-detection-specification/usage-examples.md)